 Nothing can fully prepare parents to leave their newborn in the NICU, and visiting a NICU for the first time can be an overwhelming experience.
 Understanding the NICU care team and their individual roles, some of the equipment, and the most common terms you may hear in the NICU may help.

 Talking to Your Family

 We know it can be difficult for parents to adjust to their baby staying in the NICU.
-And, it can be even more difficult to try to understand their baby’s condition and then explain it to other family members, especially children.
+It can be even more difficult to try to understand their baby’s condition and then explain it to other family members, especially children.
 We have developed a set of resources designed to orient you with the NICU and help you along the NICU journey.

 Chiesi Is by Your Side

 This site is brought to you by Chiesi.
 Chiesi works diligently toward research and development of treatments for neonatal conditions.

 - Yadav S, Lee B, Kamity R. Neonatal Respiratory Distress Syndrome.
 [Updated July 31, 2021].
 In: StatPearls [Internet].
 Treasure Island: StatPearls Publishing; 2022.